Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 1: Functional Misspecification

 \subsection{Overfitting and Double-Dipping}

-As described previously overfitting and double-dipping refer to the consequences of various modeling practices which increase the fit of a model to a specific data sample, but which negatively impact the validity and generalizability of results.
+Overfitting and double-dipping refer to the consequences of various modeling practices which increase the fit of a model to a specific data sample, but which negatively impact the validity and generalizability of results.
 An awareness of overfitting becomes increasingly crucial when attempting to model non-linear functional relationships between variables.
 Overfitting and double-dipping have been extensively covered elsewhere, particularly in the machine learning literature (where overfitting is sometimes associated with what is known as the bias-variance trade-off) \citep{Belkin2019, bishop, murphy, Yarkoni2017, Mayo2013}.
 Prior research has highlighted how modeling practices that result in overfitting are common in psychology and social science, as well as a number of other fields, and have been noted for their possible contribution to the replicability crisis \citep{Shrout2018, Gelman2013, Yarkoni2017}.
-Even the common forward and backward method for variable inclusion constitutes data-driven overfitting practices which have the potential to significantly impact model generalizability and interpretability, and yet these practices are routinely included as part of standard statistical education and practice in psychology (e.g., see \citet{field}).
-We mention such (mis)practice again here because, when using powerful function approximation techniques, a consideration for overfitting is even more important.
-There are numerous techniques for mitigating issues with overfitting, including regularization, cross-validation, train-test splits etc. and it is important that researchers in psychology and social science familiarize themselves with these fundamental concepts, especially when accounting for complex, non-linear associations between variables.
+Even the common forward and backward method for variable inclusion constitutes data-driven overfitting practices which have the potential to significantly impact model generalizability and interpretability, and yet these practices are routinely included as part of standard statistical education and practice in psychology (\textit{e.g.}, see \citet{field}).
+When using powerful function approximation techniques, a consideration for overfitting is even more important.
+There are numerous techniques for mitigating issues with overfitting, including regularization, cross-validation (\textit{e.g.} k-fold or Leave One Out cross-validation), train-test splits etc. and it is important that researchers in psychology and social science familiarize themselves with these fundamental concepts, especially when modeling complex associations between variables.